 Land use (community character) policies are more general.
 For example, is a particular area residential or commercial?
-Policies guide decisions when someone seeks to change their legal land use entitlements, such as zoning or subdividing.
+Policies guide decisions when someone seeks to change their legal land use entitlements, such as zoning.
 Community Plans do not alter the existing zoning on properties.

 Zoning classifications outline how you can legally use your property.
 Zoning is more specific, and is built upon the policy.
 For example, what do residential lots look like in your neighborhood (acreage; setbacks from the street and from adjacent houses; single-family, two-family or multi-family; density and intensity)?